rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 ## OPTIONAL: kapp-controller secret vs. configMap

-Instead of configuring the `configMap` of the kapp-controller, a creation of a Kubernetes `secret` can be used as an alternative.
+Instead of making adjustments to the `configMap` of the kapp-controller, a creation of a Kubernetes `secret` can be used as an alternative.
 I validated both ways successfully.
 A more detailed description can be found on the official Carvel documentation here: [Configuring the Controller](https://carvel.dev/kapp-controller/docs/v0.32.0/controller-config/#controller-configuration-spec)

 Here's my example I've tested: